How to Organize Your Tiny Closet Like an Expert

-There’s little point in owning the latest bag or dress if you can’t find it in your closet when you’re getting dressed.
+There’s little point in owning a gorgeous bag or dress if you can’t find it in your closet when you’re getting dressed.
 A clean, well-organized wardrobe—instead of a confusing, jumbled mess of clothes and accessories—means you’ll maximize all your sartorial purchases, and come up with polished, carefully considered outfits even on hectic mornings.
-The task of de-cluttering your wardrobe can be overwhelming though, so we’ve enlisted the expertise of Andrea Rapke, Founder of The Organized Move, and Melanie Charlton, CEO and Creative Director of Clos-ette.
-Read on for tips and tricks from these two professionals and soon you’ll not only have clothes that are well maintained but also an orderly closet, like the one above from our friends at The Coveteur.
+How can you possibly think to wear that one cool shirt you own if you can't even spot it among your other pieces?

-Step #1: Get Rid Of Your Old Clothes.
+Step #1: Get Rid of Your Old Clothes

 It might not be easy, but tossing out or donating old clothes is key to making room in your closet.
 “I advise my clients to donate anything they haven’t worn in more than two years that has no intrinsic value,” Rapke says.
 “Also, if it’s two sizes too small or two sizes too big, get rid of it.
 It’s time to buy new clothes.”
 Charlton adds, “Ask yourself if you’d buy this item today, or if it has a sentimental factor that warrants storage.”

-Step #2: Call The Pros—Or Find Your Own Storage Solutions.
+Step #2: Call the Pros—or Find Your Own Storage Solutions

 If you’re interested in hiring professional help to organize your closet, it may be more affordable than you think.
 “A custom closet is a luxury that many of us can afford,” Rapke says.
 “Even the major closet companies can design what you would like on a budget.”
-But if that’s not an option, Rapke suggests using storage units that allow you to see your clothes and accessories.
-“If you can’t see it, you don’t wear it!” she says.
-“Elfa is available at The Container Store and provides some excellent items.
-Use Slimline Hangers; your clothes won’t fall off and they give you twice the space of wood and plastic.”
+When in doubt, call the pros.

-Step #3: Start Organizing.
+Step #3: Start Organizing

 For dresses, Rapke recommends hanging by color rather than length.
 “I also like to start with strapless and go to long-sleeve.
-Never leave your dresses, or any other clothes, in the dry cleaning or plastic garment bags.
+Never leave your dresses, or any other clothes, in dry cleaning or plastic garment bags.
 The chemicals from dry cleaning attack the fibers of your clothing and cause damage,” she says.
 Charlton agrees, choosing to divide dresses “by length” but also “season and day or night.”

 “I like purses out of their dust bags and to have as many visible as possible,” Rapke says.
 “It’s hard to change bags if you can’t see them.
 They don’t generally get damaged out of their dust bags, so enjoy the view.
-Scarves folded in piles by color and material works best, and makes it easy to pull one out without ruining the organization of the rest.
+Scarves folded in piles by color and material works best and it makes it easy to pull one out without ruining the organization of the rest.
 For hats, I love hat boxes.
 Take uniform photos of the hats and glue them to the outside of the boxes.”

 “I prefer shoes to go right shoe toe out and left shoe heel out so you can see both to make finding what you’re planning to wear easy,” Rapke says.
 Both she and Charlton organize shoes by color and style.
 “I always hide tennis shoes and flip-flops in the least seen place,” Rapke says.